Peliqan-io/mcp-server-peliqan/README.md

-# Peliqan MCP Server
+# Peliqan Local MCP Server

+This repo provides a local MCP Server, that you can install on your computer.
+It communicates with the Peliqan platform via a "Proxy" API endpoint.

-For more info, visit https://peliqan.io/mcp.
+For more info, including setting up a *Remote MCP Server* on Peliqan, visit https://peliqan.io/mcp.

 ## Configuration